 - Artistry in Light: This short film with accompanying images tells the story of how the music and light shows at the Empire State Building are put together.

-- Stephen Wiltshire’s Drawing: In 2017 British artist Stephen Wiltshire took a 45 minute long helicopter flight over New York City.
+- Stephen Wiltshire’s Drawing: In 2017 British artist Stephen Wiltshire took a 45-minute helicopter flight over New York City.
 He then drew, from memory, a detailed landscape image of the city.
-This is now on display on the 80th floor
+This is now on display on the 80th floor.

 - Scenes of NYC: The last major exhibit features some of the classic viewfinders that the 86th floor is known for.
-If you look through the viewfinders, you’ll see panoramic views of nine well-known New York locations and landmarks.
+Look through the viewfinders and you’ll see panoramic views of nine well-known New York locations and landmarks.

 From the 80th floor there is another elevator to the 86th floor which is just a standard elevator.